‘Days Of Our Lives’ Scoop: Eileen Davidson’s Mystery Role, Fall Spoilers Tease Relationship Drama And More

 Days of Our Lives spoilers tease more exciting scenes ahead.
 With the highly anticipated return of many Days of Our Lives stars, the months will feature more drama.
 With Ron Carlivati on board, the soap will have a shift in focus and scenes will have greater intensity.
-Doppelgängers, double weddings, and returning characters are drawing in more viewers for the NBC soap.
+Doppelgangers, double weddings, and returning characters are drawing in more viewers for the NBC soap.

 A Familiar Face In Salem

-Eileen Davidson who used to play the role of Kristen DiMera will be back on Days of Our Lives.
-Back in June, networks revealed the actress filmed scenes which will go on air during the November sweeps.
+Eileen Davidson, who used to play the role of Kristen DiMera, will be back on Days of Our Lives.
+Back in June, networks revealed the actress filmed scenes that will go on air during the November sweeps.
 While the appearance of the actress has been confirmed, nothing was revealed about the role she is going to play.

-With Carlivati’s penchant for storytelling, it’s possible for Susan Banks, Kristen DiMera’s dead ringer to appear in Salem.
+With Carlivati’s penchant for storytelling, it’s possible for Susan Banks, Kristen DiMera’s dead ringer, to appear in Salem.
 There are more possibilities beyond these two characters.
 Davidson’s upcoming role in Days of Our Lives is a closely guarded secret.
 Days of Our Lives spoilers tease the DiMera family will reign once again, and Davidson’s appearance could be just what this clan needs to be back in power.

-Kristen DiMera met all the requirements of a bad girl, but as speculated in Celeb Dirty Laundry, Davidson could portray a new character with a different goal.
+Kristen DiMera met all the requirements of a bad girl, but as speculated by Celeb Dirty Laundry, Davidson could portray a new character with a different goal.
 Whatever Davidson’s role may be, her character will cause chaotic scenes in Salem.

 DOOL Fall Teaser